The School for Champions is an educational website that shows you how to achieve your dreams.

 Heat transfer

-Thermal energy is transferred from an object of high temperature to one of lower temperature by conduction, convention and radiation.
+Heat energy is transferred from an object of high temperature to one of lower temperature by conduction, convention and radiation.
 This process is usually called heat transfer or heat flow, although it is the thermal energy that is really being transferred.
-Heat is the amount transferred.

 (See Heat Transfer for more information on that subject.)